stffrdhrn/or1k-toolchain-build/readme.md

 ## Building the toolchain

+*Prerequisites* the build takes about 20GB and 40 minutes on a skylake core i5

 First configure the tool versions you want by editing `or1k-toolchain-build/Dockerfile`

 Next build the docker image.
-This will setup a sandboxed docker image which will run builds for openrisc newlib, musl and nolib (for kernel builds).
+This will setup a sandboxed docker image which will run builds for OpenRISC newlib, musl and nolib (for kernel builds).

 ```
 docker build -t or1k-toolchain-build or1k-toolchain-build/